LouSarbe/Game-of-Life/README.md

 We could have a menu where we can choose the pattern we would like to launch.

-We could implement a never ending package with a stop button.
+We could implement a never ending pattern with a stop button.

 We could implement a pattern creator.